-The RCVCOBE PhD in Business Administration comprises 63 academic hours.
+The RCVCOBE PhD in Business Administration comprises 57 academic hours.
 Admitted students select a concentration from accounting, finance, information systems, management, or marketing.
 Each student develops a customized degree plan in consultation with an advisor.
-All students are expected to complete quantitative methods and major field courses designed to provide a strong foundation for conducting highquality research in business administration.
+All students are expected to complete quantitative methods and major field courses designed to provide a strong foundation for conducting high-quality research in business administration.
 Students can take up to six credit hours of master's coursework as electives with the approval of their faculty advisor, their Department Chair, and the PhD Director.
 No MBA foundation courses that count as PhD leveling courses are allowed as PhD electives.
 Students complete core course work requirements within the first two years of their training.
-After the second year of core coursework is completed (usually excluding BADM 9313 Academic Research and Teaching Career Preparation and Planning), students take comprehensive examinations followed by the writing and defending of the dissertation.
+After the second year of core coursework is completed, students take comprehensive examinations followed by the writing and defending of the dissertation.
 Each dissertation is expected to make a significant contribution to the field of knowledge.
 Table 1 presents a summary of the program requirements.
 Figure 1 presents an overview of the pathway through the program.